Hello there!

 Explore Diverse Use Cases

-Complete Google Workspace Security
+Google Workspace & Office 365 Security

-Make VPN Remote Access Safe
+VPN Remote Access Security

 Add Adaptive MFA to the VPN network for secure remote access with 15+ authentication methods.
 For example, if a user attempts VPN access from a new location at odd hours, MFA challenges kick in while regular logins stay friction‑free.

-Secure Any SaaS Apps
+Secure Any SaaS Applications

-Prevent cyberattacks on apps like Salesforce, Slack, or Dropbox with SSO and MFA solutions.
+Prevent cyberattacks on apps like Salesforce, Slack, or Dropbox with an SSO and MFA solutions.
 For example, if login behavior deviates from the norm (e.g., sudden access from multiple devices), Adaptive MFA requests extra verification across all connected apps.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

-What is the difference between MFA and Adaptive MFA?
+What is Adaptive MFA?

-Can adaptive MFA block phishing and ransomware?
+Can Adaptive MFA block phishing and ransomware?

-How does nested adaptive MFA reduce user friction?
+How does nested Adaptive MFA reduce user friction?

 See More